Verma-Lab/meds-biobank/README.md

 **Workflow**
 1. Extract all events
+2. Gather into one df
-2. Prune / deduplicate patient event streams
+3. Prune / deduplicate patient event streams
+4. Post-process value field and concept code field.
-3. Order event streams by patient, time
+5. Order event streams by patient, time

 **Differences from source**
 Pruning (`delta_encode`, `remove_nones`) happens *within the ETL*, rather than as part of the tokenizer (FEMR 0.2.3 `transforms` sub-module).